ryehlmarshmallow/Bin-Packing-Lower-and-Upper-Bound-Constraints/README.md

 python scripts/checker.py --time-limit 10 --reset
 ```

 This command will run all the optimization methods with a time limit of 10 seconds.
-You can adjust the time limit by changing the `--time-limit` parameter, and remove the `-r` flag to not remove the previous benchmark results.
+You can adjust the time limit by changing the `--time-limit` parameter, and remove the `--reset` flag to not remove the previous benchmark results.

 The benchmark results will be saved in the `output` folder, with `data.pkl` containing the `pandas.DataFrame` format, and `data.tex` containing the LaTeX table format.